 - 5.2.2 The authorities also agree that, whilst the Plan provides a steer as to particular locations and types of land where development might be suitable, all policies of the Development Plan, including the Surrey Waste Local Plan will be taken into account when determining the suitability of proposals, and so, depending on its exact nature, development may in fact not be suitable in those locations or on those types of land.
 General policies in the Plan (including Policy 1 and Policy 14) are included which will ensure that development that is proposed which is unsuitable, due to likely impacts on communities and the environment, because, for example, of its size, appearance and nature, or is not required will not be granted planning permission. - 5.2.3 The Authorities agree that development of waste management uses on any land will be subject to landowner agreement.

-13 This is evidenced by the 'Waste Needs Assessment', January 2019 a) Previously Developed Land and Industrial Land Areas of Search (ILAS)
+a) Previously Developed Land and Industrial Land Areas of Search (ILAS)